eunmo/allez/README.md

 # TODO

-- [ ] manually maintain leaderboard/person summary
 - [ ] spinner for loading
 - [ ] game page for a specific duo
 - [ ] add game page for tournaments
 - [ ] edit/remove game for tournaments
+- [ ] move some menu into sidebar/dropdown

 # Done